Episode 9: Letting to refugees and help with hoarding

 The UK Government is funding a scheme to welcome and house up to 20,000 refugees from Afghanistan with 5,000 expected in the first year and this month presenter Richard Blanco (@richardblanco_) talks to Dr Krish Kandiah, (@krishk) Director of charity coalition Afghan Welcome about how private landlords can help.

 Krish and Richard are joined by landlord Jo Sherring who houses a refugee family from Syria and is about to house an Afghan family in need of a home.
 She talks about her experiences and what you can do if you want to get involved.

-Elsewhere in the show Dan Cumming of the NRLA advice team talks about the hot topics on the phonelines throughout the month, including issues with student lets if tenants have to isolate.
+Elsewhere in the show Dan Cumming of the NRLA advice team talks about the hot topics on the phonelines throughout the month, including questions about property inspections.

 If you enjoy the show, please spread the word on your social media channels using the hashtag #listenuplandlords.

 For all podcast enquiries email firstname.lastname@example.org

 ACCREDITATION: You can now pick up a CPD point to be used towards NRLA accreditation by listening to the podcast.
 To log your point, visit the accreditation dashboard in the ‘Your Account’ section of the NRLA website.
 Select ‘Other’ then ‘NRLA Podcast’ from the dropdown menu.

 To read a full transcript of the show click here.

 To watch a pre-recorded webinar outlining how landlords can get involved in the scheme to rehouse Afghan refugees click here.